 Dr. Ross returned to NASA Glenn in 2008 as an Associate Center Director for Planning and Evaluation, until his assignment as the Chief Technologist and Director of OTPP in 2010.

 Dr. Ross began his NASA career in 1985 as a research engineer at Lewis Research Center (now the Glenn Research Center).
-In 1990, he served as the Chief of the Microgravity Combustion Branch performing and administrating research and technology development on the chemistry and physics of fires.
+In 1990, he served as the Chief of the Microgravity Combustion Branch, performing and administering research and technology development on the chemistry and physics of fires.
 In 2001, he was promoted to the Senior Technologist corps and had responsibilities for conducting research and leading technical and programmatic planning in fluid physics and combustion science.

 He earned his Bachelor of Science and Master of Science degrees in Mechanical Engineering from The Ohio State University.
 He received his Doctor of Philosophy degree in Mechanical Engineering from The University of Maryland.
-He is the author and editor of "Fire in Free Fall: Microgravity Combustion Science," published in 2001.
+He is the invited author and editor of Fire in Free Fall: Microgravity Combustion Science, published in 2001.
 He has also been a part-time lecturer at Case Western Reserve University, teaching a course in fluid and thermal sciences in the mechanical and aerospace engineering department.

 Dr. Ross is the recipient of numerous NASA awards, including: the Presidential Rank Award for Meritorious Service; Outstanding Leadership Medal; Exceptional Achievement Award; Exceptional Service Medal; and the prestigious Silver Snoopy Award, which was presented by the Astronaut Corps.
 He has also received agency-wide group award for shuttle mission support and strategic planning, as well as center-level awards for individual achievement.